hetida/hetida-designer/README.md

 ![create_workflow_dialog](./docs/assets/first_workflow/create_workflow_dialog.png)

-Next, you see the workflow editor which is empty.
+Next, you see the workflow editor, which is empty.
 Switch to the component sidebar, open one of the category drawers, and drag and drop some components onto the workflow editor pane.
 Boxes appear indicating operators of your workflow (i.e. instances of the chosen components).

 In this tutorial, we create an example workflow for a univariate anomaly detection: A simple volatility detection on a time series.
 We add connections between operators by clicking on outputs on the right side of the boxes and then clicking on an input on the left side of another box.
 You can easily find the components used in the picture below by using the search filter in the component sidebar.